trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 It takes the form of a `string`.

-- for implicit accounts, the string starts with "tz1", "tz2", "tz3" or "tz4"
-- for contracts, the string starts with "KT1"
+On Tezos, each account, whether it is a user account (implicit account) or a contract (originated account), is uniquely identified by its `address`.
+For implicit accounts, the string starts with "tz1", "tz2", "tz3" or "tz4".
+For contracts, the string starts with "KT1".

 {% table %}
 * Type of Account